flanglet/kanzi-go/README.md

 go 1.10.1

 Kanzi version 1.4 Go implementation.
 Block size is 100 MB.
-All corpus files compressed one by one sequentially (1 job).

 |        Compressor           | Encoding (sec)  | Decoding (sec)  |    Size          |